nationalarchives/da-aws-clients/site-docs/src/main/paradox/dynamodb/usage/index.md

 The method will return a list of items of type `T`

-The `scanItems` method takes a table name and a Scanamo filter query.
+The `queryItems` method takes a table name, a global secondary index name and a Scanamo filter query.
 The query is converted to a Scanamo `RequestCondition` using implicits in the companion object.

 See the [Zio](zio.md) and [Fs2](fs2.md) pages for examples.